 6. Stay in touch

-You might occasionally check in to see how they’re doing or email a helpful article related to their business.
-You can also provide advice and resources through a blog, newsletter or social media.
-If your old clients are subscribed, you’ll be top-of-mind any time a service like yours comes up in conversation.
+You might occasionally check in to see how they’re doing or share a helpful article related to their business.
+Or you might provide advice and resources through a blog, newsletter or social media.
+If your old clients subscribe, you’ll be top-of-mind any time a service like yours comes up in conversation.